aarhusstadsarkiv/reference-files/README.md

 ## reference files
 Generic json-files used by more than one repository.

+### to_reidentify.json
+This file lists all Pronom-identification formats that we regard as misplaced.
+Usually due to matching on extension only.
+All files identified as one of these formats, are to reidentified against our own identifiers in custom_signatures.json.

+### custom_signatures.json
+This file lists all our own custom-identifiers.
+These are additions or corrections to the identifiers in the Pronom Registry.

 ### to_extract.json
 This file lists all Pronom- and custom-identified file formats that `unarchiver`can extract.